CIS565-Fall-2022/Project2-Stream-Compaction/README.md

   README.
   * See above

-These questions should help guide you in performance analysis on future assignments, as well.

 ## NSight Performance Confusion

 When running my program in Nsight, the results are extremely fast for N = 2^25 compared to